Joint Embedding Variational Bayes: Conclusion

 \section{Conclusion}

-In this work, we introduced \textbf{Variational Joint Embedding (VJE)}, a framework that presents a normalized probabilistic formulation of non-contrastive self-supervised learning.
+In this work, we introduced \textbf{Variational Joint Embedding (VJE)}, a variational formulation of non-contrastive self-supervised learning.
 By using an amortized inference network and maximizing a symmetric conditional ELBO, VJE preserves the reconstruction-free training paradigm of joint embedding architectures while providing feature-wise uncertainty signals through an explicit variational posterior.

-The theoretical robustness of the framework rests on defining a normalized likelihood on representation-space observations.
-We achieved this by factorizing the likelihood into decoupled directional and radial components, reparameterizing the radial term as a norm difference, and anchoring the geometry via analytic KL regularization.
-This construction explicitly decouples angular alignment from embedding norm, mitigating norm-induced inflation of the alignment signal and large, unstable updates that can arise when angle and scale are coupled under a single discrepancy, while ensuring that the learned geometry remains probabilistically coherent.
-Empirically, VJE maintains strong discriminative performance on standard benchmarks while producing non-degenerate posteriors that enable effective likelihood-based scoring, as demonstrated by its performance on anomaly detection against comparable baselines.
+The framework rests on a likelihood that can be trained effectively in representation space, where naive formulations suffer from norm-induced pathologies that couple angular alignment with embedding magnitude.
+We addressed this by factorizing the likelihood into decoupled directional and radial components, reparameterizing the radial term as a norm difference, and anchoring the geometry through analytic KL regularization.
+This construction removes the coupling by design, as confirmed by direct comparison against an unfactorized alternative (Appendix~\ref{app:norm-pathology}).
+Empirically, VJE remains competitive with standard non-contrastive baselines on representation learning benchmarks, while producing non-degenerate posteriors whose likelihood semantics yield strong performance on out-of-distribution detection (Section~\ref{sec:semantics}) without task-specific modifications.

-Furthermore, our theoretical analysis in Appendix~\ref{app:energy-vs-likelihood} clarifies the relationship between this likelihood-based formulation and standard pointwise objectives used in non-contrastive learning.
-Our analysis formally distinguishes the normalized conditional modelling primitive of VJE from the pointwise compatibility primitive of JEPA-style objectives.
-We further demonstrate that some common discrepancy measures, such as squared-error and cosine-based losses, arise as objective-level limiting configurations of VJE under explicit restrictions.
+Our theoretical analysis in Appendix~\ref{app:energy-vs-likelihood} further clarifies the relationship between this likelihood-based formulation and standard pointwise objectives used in non-contrastive learning.
+In particular, it distinguishes the normalized conditional modelling primitive underlying VJE from the pointwise compatibility primitive of JEPA-style objectives~\citep{lecun2022path}, and shows how common discrepancy-based objectives can be recovered only under explicit restrictions at the objective level.

-\paragraph{Limitations and future directions.} Although our experiments focus on augmented views in vision, the underlying formulation is agnostic to both modality and the mechanism by which paired views are generated, requiring only paired observations of a shared latent signal.
-While VJE is competitive across benchmarks, we observe a gap to the strongest deterministic baselines on ImageNet-1K under linear probing, which highlights a trade-off between the density-based semantics of VJE and the sharpness of point-estimate objectives optimized primarily for separability.
-Closing this gap while maintaining the normalized conditional objective remains an important open challenge.